cloudflare/cloudflare-docs/content/waf/rate-limiting-rules/create-account-dashboard.md

 {{<Aside type="note" header="Notes">}}

-* For guidance on the previous version of rate limiting rules, refer to [Configuring Cloudflare Rate Limiting](https://support.cloudflare.com/hc/articles/115001635128).
+* Account-level configuration requires an Enterprise plan with a paid add-on.
 * At the API level, custom rate limiting rulesets are regular [custom rulesets](/waf/custom-rulesets/) with one or more rate limiting rules.
 The concept of custom rate limiting ruleset exists only in the Cloudflare dashboard to make it clear that you are configuring and deploying rate limiting rules at the account level.
+* For guidance on the previous version of rate limiting rules, refer to [Configuring Cloudflare Rate Limiting](https://support.cloudflare.com/hc/articles/115001635128).

 {{</Aside>}}